GreanTech/Exude/README.md

 ## Get Exude

-Obviously, the source code is available here on GitHub, and you can soon download the compiled library with NuGet.
+Obviously, the source code is available here on GitHub, but you can [download the compiled library with NuGet](http://www.nuget.org/packages/Exude).

 ### Versioning